FAU-Inf2/godot-vive-pro-eye/README.md

 These spheres follow your gaze and correspond to your right, left, and combined gaze.
 If you close one of the eyes, the corresponding sphere's size gets gradually smaller.

-# License

-The code offered in this repository is licensed under the MIT license.
-Note, however, that by linking in the SRanipal SDK, you have to agree to their license agreement, which may have an impact on the conditions you are allowed to redistribute the resulting binaries under.

 # Documentation

 Sorry, currrently you can only read the comments in the [header file](native/src/myclass.h).